 If your nonprofit hasn’t written grants before, the prospect may overwhelm you.
-You may feel unsure about what is involved in grant writing.
-But once you have a few grants under your belt, you’ll see that the process generally standardized across the board.
+But what is actually involved in grant writing?
+The process can be mystifying.
+But, once you have a few grants under your belt, you’ll see that the process generally standardized across the board.
 Most grants follow the same evolution.

 Here are the basics of what is involved in grant writing:

 Finding grant opportunities

 The first step of what is involved in grant writing entails finding a grant opportunity that fits with your organization’s work.
 By doing some research via channels like Foundation Directory Online, you can identify a range of grant opportunities to apply to, along with their deadlines, award amounts, and various other application requirements.

 Contacting the grantmakers